 - Place the cauliflower florets into a food processor and blitz until they are rice-like.

 - Add the rest of the coconut oil to the frying pan.
 Toss the cauliflower rice into the pan, along with the chopped parsley and cook until softened, approx. 5 minutes.

 - Place broccoli florets in a microwave safe bowl with some water and microwave on high until tender, approx. 5 minutes.

 - Cut the baby bok choy bunches into halves.
-Place a splash of boiling water into a smaller frying pan and lay the bok choy in, cut side down.
-Cook for 3-5 minutes until just cooked and tender.
+Place a splash of boiling water into a medium frying pan and lay the bok choy in, cut side down.
+Cook for 3-5 minutes over low heat until just cooked and tender.

 - To assemble, spoon the cauliflower rice into one side of your bowl.
 Place the broccoli and the bok choy on the other side.
 Top with sauteed mushrooms and crispy marinated tofu.
 Garnish with sesame seeds and chili, if desired.
 Salt and pepper to taste.